-In this quickfire article, we run through 5 top tips to help an office-based- business improve its security.
+In this quickfire article, we run through five top tips to help an office- based business improve its security.
 From experience, when it comes to security, office-based businesses have the following objectives in mind:

 - Securing its property and protecting its assets from burglary

 - Protecting staff and giving them peace of mind

 - Knowing who is in and out of the building

 - Monitoring staff – timekeeping, attendance and internal disputes

 Here at Safeguard Systems, we’ve been helping businesses with a range of security threats for over five years.

 In fact, the team has over 30 years of combined experience in the security industry.